 - 1.1.1 Neighbourhood plans enable local communities to shape the future of their area.
-Unlike the Village Plan that we completed in Oakley in 2005 it is part of the statutory development plan.
-The processes to be followed are specified in government guidance and the whole of our community will have to agree to the plan through a referendum of registered voters. - 1.1.2 The Oakley Neighbourhood Plan (ONP) will sit alongside the Bedford Borough "Local Plan", and other documents that form part of the statutory development plan.
-Unlike the 2005 Village Plan, planning decisions will have to be made in accordance with the Oakley Neighbourhood Plan, unless material considerations indicate otherwise. - 1.1.3 The Oakley Neighbourhood Plan will cover the period from 2019 to 2030.
+Unlike the Village Plan that we completed in Oakley in 2005, it is part of the statutory development plan.
+The processes to be followed are specified in government guidance and the whole of our community agreed to the plan through a referendum of registered voters. - 1.1.2 The Oakley Neighbourhood Plan (ONP) sits alongside the Bedford Borough "Local Plan", and other documents that form part of the statutory development plan.
+Unlike the 2005 Village Plan, planning decisions will have to be made in accordance with the Oakley Neighbourhood Plan, unless material considerations indicate otherwise. - 1.1.3 The Oakley Neighbourhood Plan covers the period from 2019 to 2030.